philzook58/philzook58.github.io/_posts/2024-12-16-knuckle_lemma.md

 A tactics system can be implemented in a fairly imperative way.

 There are backwards tactics that manipulate the goal and forward tactics that manipulate the context.

+tactics have something to do with lenses.
+You move backwards, breaking apat the goal, but then there is a forward "thing" that builds the actual proof object and remembers pieces.
+Food for thought.

 ### Backwards